GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/newborn-screening.md

 ## Potential uses of newborn screening data

 Health data collected at birth can be valuable beyond its original purpose.
 It supports public health statistics, research and policymaking.
-With initiatives such as the European Health Data Space, reuse of such data is expected to grow.
+With initiatives such as the European Health Data Space, the reuse of such data is expected to grow.

 This raises sensitive questions.
 Should newborn screening data ever be used for non-medical purposes, such as criminal or forensic investigations?
 How should transparency, consent and trust be ensured?

 ## Autonomy and decision-making

-When considering reuse of NBS data, autonomy is key.
+When considering the reuse of NBS data, autonomy is key.
 Parents give consent at birth, but as children grow, they may wish to decide for themselves how their genetic data is used.

-These debates highlight a central tension: balancing individual rights with the broader societal value of research.
+These debates highlight a central tension in balancing individual rights with the broader societal value of research.
 Decisions made at the very start of life can carry consequences for decades to come — for both individuals and society.